Southwestern United States: Pre-European contact

 Archaeological evidence suggests the Ancestral Pueblo people, sometimes referred to as the Anasazi, began settling the area in approximately 1500 BC.
 However, the term "Anasazi" is viewed by modern Pueblo people as derogatory and is increasingly disused.
 Eventually, the Ancestral Pueblo would spread throughout the entire northern section of the Southwest.
 This culture would go through several different eras lasting from approximately 1500 BC through the middle of the 15th century AD: the Basketmaker I, II, and III phases followed by the Pueblo I, II, III, and IV.
 As the Puebloans transitioned from a nomadic lifestyle to one based on both dry land and irrigated agriculture, their first domiciles were pithouses.
 The Mogollon culture developed later than the Puebloan, arising in the east at around 300 BC.
 Their range would eventually extend deep into what would become Mexico, and dominate the southeastern portion of the Southwest.
 Their settlements would evolve over time from pit-dwellings through pueblos and ultimately incorporate cliff-dwellings.
-The Hohokam were the last of these ancestral cultures to develop, somewhere around AD 1, but became the most populous of the three by AD 1300, despite occupying the smallest territory of the three, covering most of the southwest portion.
+The Hohokam were the last of these ancestral cultures to develop into a distinct cultural tradition, somewhere around AD 1, but became the most populous of the three by AD 1300, despite occupying the smallest territory of the three, covering most of the southwest portion.
 Beginning in approximately AD 600, the Hohokam began to develop an extensive series of irrigation canals; of the three major cultures in the Southwest, only the Ancestral Puebloans of the Chaco culture and the Hohokam developed irrigation as a means of watering their agriculture.
+The Hohokam were known for large settlements with ballcourts (likely associated with the Mesoamerican ballgame) and monumental architecture known as platform mounds.

+A 21-year long drought beginning in AD 1275 caused a massive depopulation of the Ancestral Pueblo region and mass migration south into Hohokam and Mogollon areas, leaving large portions of the former Ancestral Pueblo region uninhabited.
+This led to significant cultural mixing of the three main Southwestern cultures and the rise of new artistic and technological forms as well as religious ideologies and cultural identities.

-Not long after the Hohokam reached the height of their culture, all three major cultures in the Southwest began to decline for unknown reasons, although severe drought and encroachment from other peoples have been postulated.
-By the end of the 15th century, all three cultures had disappeared.
-The modern Puebloan tribes of the Isleta, Sandia, Cochiti, Kewa, Santa Ana, Taos, Jemez, Acoma, Laguna, and Zia, as well as the Hopi and Zuni peoples, trace their ancestry back to the Ancestral Puebloans, while the Akimel O'odham and Tohono O'odham claim descent from Hohokam.
-The area previously occupied by the Mogollon was taken over by an unrelated tribe, the Apache.
-While it is unclear whether any of the modern Indian tribes are descended from the Mogollon, some archeologists and historians believe that they mixed with Ancestral Puebloans and became part of the modern Hopi and Zuni tribes.
+Around 1450, all three major cultures in the Southwest began to decline for unknown reasons, although severe drought and encroachment from other peoples have been postulated.
+By the end of the 15th century, population decline led to an abandonment of the many platform mound sites of the Hohokam and plaza-centered pueblos of the Mogollon, and ultimately demographic reorganization into fewer, larger pueblos (in the north and east) and low-density spread-out rancherias (in the west and south).